Theophile-Kango/tic-tac-toe/README.md

-# Advance building blocks in Ruby
+# Tic tac toe game in Ruby

-> Bubble Sorting

-Bubble sorting algorithms in Ruby.
-The solution is given with three methods:
-- double loop (bubble_sort.rb)
-- recursion (bubble_sort_plus.rb)
-- usage of ruby redo function (bubble_sort_redo.rb)
+> Tic tac toe game implementation in RUby

+Command line version of Tic tac toe for two players implemented in Ruby using POO.

 ## Built With